Makalu Base camp Trek

 Day 15: Tumlingtar – Kathmandu

-Today, we will board the flight to Kathmandu after the success of our Makalu base camp trek.
-Enjoy the scenic flight from Tumlingtar to Kathmandu.
-It will take about a 50-minute flight to reach Kathmandu.
+Today, after the success of our Makalu base camp trek, we will board the flight to Kathmandu.
+Enjoy the scenic flight from Tumlingtar to Kathmandu, which will take about 50 minutes.
 On arrival, we will take you to your hotel and say goodbye.

 Fixed Departure Dates